 Until the drop/add deadline, you can change your schedule through the UCDAccess Portal.
 Please meet with an advisor in our office for the most recent drop/add process.

 Each semester you are given a registration time assignment based on your total credit hours.
-You will be sent an invitation to register via e-mail.
-Please check SMART to make sure that your e-mail address is up-to-date and check it often.
-If you have a stop on your registration, you must speak to the department that placed the stop before you can register.
+Please go to the Office of the Registrar website to view a list of registration dates.
+If you have an alert/hold on your registration, you must speak to the department that placed the alert/hold before you can register.

 Health Professions Advisors: